yuyu2172/image-labelling-tool/README.md

 The implementation uses ChainerCV, a computer vision library.
 The library is created to lower the barrier of entry to use deep learning based computer vision models.

-The more details can be found at `examples/ssd`.
+The more details can be found in `examples/ssd`.

 # (Original README starts here) UEA Computer Vision - Image Labelling Tool